pierrick-jeanjean/personal-blog/_posts/recipes-serie/08-august-meals/2025-08-01-grilled-cauliflower-steaks-with-chimichurri-rosemary-roasted-potatoes-and-grilled-sirloin-steak.markdown

 ### Instructions

 **Prep the cauliflower into steaks**: <br/>
 Remove leaves and trim the stem, then slice into three thick steaks (1.5–2 cm).
-Save any loose florets for later use.
+Save any loose florets for later use

 **Season the cauliflower**: <br/>
 Brush both sides with olive oil and sprinkle with salt, pepper, and paprika for flavor.